armory/documentation/_admin_guides/authorization.md

 # Authorization
 Authorization is handled by a micro-service called `Fiat`.
 Fiat is responsible for access control for both applications and accounts.
 It's also responsible for executing triggers with service accounts.

+## Open Port

+On the internal ELB make sure port 7003 is open.
+If there's no listener for 7003 then add it, copying the configuration used for the listener on port 7002.

 ## Enabling Fiat

 To enable fiat, set the following: `FIAT_ENABLED=true` in your environment variable.
 This is